The Backbone of Business

 This isn’t a practical solution when time and money are at stake, so what’s the best way to obtain deterministic and repeatable test results?
 What’s the most reliable way to eliminate unnecessary spending, save time, and ensure the success of a business network?

-A WAN emulator appliance is the most reliable and practical way to validate application performance by allowing users to quickly configure and deploy test networks within a lab setting.
+A virtual network emulator is a reliable and practical way to validate application performance by allowing users to quickly configure and deploy test networks within a lab setting.
 These test networks can mimic the exact conditions of a live production network found within the WAN.
 The emulator appliance can even simulate up to 15 separate WAN links per port with a range of bandwidth rates to model a full enterprise network of distributed branch offices, data centers, and end users.

 Applying impairments like packet loss, latency, and congestion to these links provides users an accurate and repeatable testing method to observe how WAN conditions can affect application performance.